JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets the length of the range.

 ```
-FUNCTION SetLEngth (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetLength (BYVAL Value AS LONG) AS HRESULT
 ```
 | Parameter | Description |
 | --------- | ----------- |